S

 Laundromats, dodging stormfronts, public bus stops, air-frying dinner, chilled red wine, wifi dropouts, raging miscommunication we allocated to cultural differences.
 Then I swallowed and it was spring.

 Marmalade sunsets start to cure the sky, slow-cooking dusk with bronze crackling.
 Fall and I celebrate the superstitious poignancy of shared star signs and shouldering birthdays — because it’s fun to lean into cosmic timing and spacedust.
-The breeze is fresh with seaweed and salt, and what else can we trust?
+The breeze is fresh with baked seaweed and salt, and what else can we trust?
 But coming from the opposite hemisphere, Fall wasn’t a springtime baby.
-Not used to shifting trade winds full of pollen, flying ants, and the pregnant till of a nascent, long summer.
+Not used to shifting trade winds full of pollen, flying ants, and the pregnant till of a nascent long summer.

 The heat comes with coastal spice, and the enervating surety of summer.
 The scorched sky paints a reptilian tail of white scales.
-Stuff has gathered: long-life milk, a charcoal toothbrush, Central Perk coffee mug, dryer balls, PH neutral body soap, a matcha green windbreaker.
+Stuff has gathered: long-life milk; a charcoal toothbrush; Central Perk coffee mug; PH neutral body soap; black Anko G-strings; her four silver rings left on the nightstand, which makes her feel naked when not wearing them, and apprehensive when she messages to say they’re missing.
 Then I realise too late the zodiac has failed us.
-She is irrefutable as the wending seasons — and my words scissor a postmortem for the retroactive and unrequited.

 I wonder if being born into the fallen leaves and petrichor of autumn lifted and locked Fall into the past; to the consortium and comfort of nostalgia, warm clothes, friendly exes, hot tea, soup, central heating, eighties movies, and coddling protection that comes with knowing what has already happened, so you can predictably prevent it happening again.
+I didn’t see the understudy with the impenetrable smile was protecting the wall Fall built from her camouflaged past.